If selection shows UNAVAILABLE the combination selected is not offered. Please change selection.

 Located outside of Shiprock, New Mexico, the eponymous monolith is known by the Diné as Tsé Bit'a'í, which translates roughly to "Rock with Wings."
-The site is a sacred and significant landmark to the Diné people, and approaching beyond a certain distance is off-limits to non-Diné travelers.
+The sacred site is a significant landmark to the Diné people, and approaching beyond a certain distance is off-limits to non-Diné travelers.

 Tsé Bit'a'í is believed to be the remnant of a giant bird that played a crucial role in the creation story of the Diné.
 The formation, a volcanic neck, rises about 1,583 feet (482 meters) above the surrounding desert and is often considered one of the most iconic geological features in the region.

 Upon approach, its gargantuan size becomes apparent, and one is left awestruck.
-There is no grand entrance, no signs of tourism, just the rock.
-As this car drove past, rock’s age and size became readily apparent.
+There is no grand entrance, no signs of tourism, just the monolith towering over the surrounding land.
+A single car drove past, revealing a strange notion of time and space.

 Located outside of Shiprock, New Mexico, the eponymous monolith is known by the Diné as Tsé Bit'a'í, which translates roughly to "Rock with Wings."
-The site is a sacred and significant landmark to the Diné people, and approaching beyond a certain distance is off-limits to non-Diné travelers.
+The sacred site is a significant landmark to the Diné people, and approaching beyond a certain distance is off-limits to non-Diné travelers.

 Tsé Bit'a'í is believed to be the remnant of a giant bird that played a crucial role in the creation story of the Diné.
 The formation, a volcanic neck, rises about 1,583 feet (482 meters) above the surrounding desert and is often considered one of the most iconic geological features in the region.

 Upon approach, its gargantuan size becomes apparent, and one is left awestruck.
-There is no grand entrance, no signs of tourism, just the rock.
-As this car drove past, rock’s age and size became readily apparent.
+There is no grand entrance, no signs of tourism, just the monolith towering over the surrounding land.
+A single car drove past, revealing a strange notion of time and space.

 If selection shows UNAVAILABLE the combination selected is not offered.
 Please change selection.